Blog

 For homes with PVC pipes, the concern is different but just as valid.
 The chemical reaction that clears a clog creates significant heat.
 This heat can soften the PVC material and potentially weaken the glue or cement at the pipe joints.
 While a single use might not cause a catastrophe, repeated applications can compromise the integrity of your plumbing seals, leading to hidden leaks behind walls or under floors.

-What About Septic Systems?
+What About Your Septic System?

 If your home uses a septic system, you should avoid chemical drain cleaners entirely.
 Your septic tank relies on a delicate ecosystem of beneficial bacteria to break down solid waste.
 Pouring harsh chemicals down the drain is like setting off a bomb in that ecosystem.
 These cleaners are not selective; they will kill the good bacteria along with the bad.